juanmiguelrl/breast-cancer-subtyping/README.md

 (Options described in order, all of them need to be executed at least once in order to be able to use the next one)
 --m : download manifest from GDC
 --cl : download additional data from GDC
---dl : download slides from a manifest file using the gdc-client program
+--dr : run a R script to download data or any other R script wanted by the user --dl : download slides from a manifest file using the gdc-client program
 --d : to downscale the wsi files
 --s : to store the images together